KefitzatHaderech/Agile-SCRUM/README.md

-# Agile and SCRUM Notes
+# Agile - SCRUM - SAFe Notes

 This repository contains detailed information and insights about various aspects of Agile practices, specifically focusing on SCRUM.
 These notes are created with mdBook and organized into a comprehensive guide for easy navigation.